BabylonJS/BabylonNative/Documentation/Extending.md

 # Extending Babylon Native

-There are several different ways to create a program using Babylon Native that includes features that Babylon Native does not provide out-of-the-box.
+There are several different ways to create a program that uses Babylon Native but also includes features that Babylon Native does not provide out-of-the-box.
 An extremely straightforward example might be to create an application that uses Babylon Native to render a 3D scene and uses a completely seperate library such as [ImGUI](https://github.com/ocornut/imgui) to render a user interface.
 This kind of "extension" is not the focus of this document.
 This document's focus is on extending Babylon Native by adding features within the framework of Babylon Native itself.

 Babylon Native's component-based architecture (discussed in detail in the [Babylon Native build system](BuildSystem.md) documentation) is designed for extensibility.